Jobava/Voxelands/README.txt

 "C:\WINDOWS\Microsoft.NET\Framework\v4.0.30319\MSBuild.exe" PACKAGE.vcxproj /p:Configuration=Release
 popd

-License of Minetest-c55 textures
+License of Minetest-Classic textures
 --------------------------------

 This does not apply to texture packs made by others.

 Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)
 http://creativecommons.org/licenses/by-sa/3.0/

-License of Minetest-c55
+License of Minetest-Classic
 -----------------------

-Minetest-c55
+Minetest-Classic
-Copyright (C) 2010-2011 celeron55, Perttu Ahola <celeron55@gmail.com>
+Copyright (C) 2010-2013 celeron55, Perttu Ahola <celeron55@gmail.com>

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful,